-- We are dedicated to cultivating a diverse and inclusive Stifel. - On page 8, we describe the broad range of actions taken and efforts underway throughout Stifel to improve ourselves as a place for every associate to work and as a resource to every part of the many communities we serve.
+- We are dedicated to cultivating a diverse and inclusive Stifel. - On page 7, we describe the broad range of actions taken and efforts underway throughout Stifel to improve ourselves as a place for every associate to work and as a resource to every part of the many communities we serve.

-EXECUTIVE COMPENSATION DETERMINATIONS FOR 2022
+EXECUTIVE COMPENSATION DETERMINATIONS FOR 2023

-The Committee seeks to utilize a balanced mix of compensation elements to achieve its goals, with total compensation for our executive officers heavily weighted towards variable, "At-Risk" elements that reward performance.
-By emphasizing At-Risk compensation elements, particularly with respect to our CEO for 2022, the Committee has heightened the alignment of executive compensation to shareholder outcomes.
+The Committee seeks to utilize a balanced mix of compensation elements to achieve its goals, with total compensation for our executive officers heavily weighted towards "At-Risk" elements that reward performance, encourage retention, or both.
+By emphasizing At-Risk compensation elements, particularly with respect to our CEO for 2023, the Committee maintains close alignment of executive compensation to shareholder outcomes.
 We describe our Key Executive Compensation Program Elements in detail beginning on page 39.